ALGORITHM2025

 Step 2.
 Forget the supporting Fibonacci indices.

-Reconstruct them through a series of local search steps.
+Then reconstruct them through a series of local search steps.

 Waiting for command.